Membership and Account Agreement

 Funds may be deposited to any account, in any manner approved by the Credit Union in accordance with the requirements set forth in the Truth-in-Savings Disclosure.
 Deposits made by mail, at night depositories, or at unstaffed facilities are not our responsibility until we receive them.
 We reserve the right to refuse or to return any deposit.

 a.
 Endorsements.
-We may accept transfers, checks, drafts, and other items for deposit into any of your accounts if they are made payable to, or to the order of, one (1) or more account owners even if they are not endorsed by all payees.
+We may accept transfers, checks, drafts, and other items for deposit into any of your accounts if they are made payable to, or to the order of, one or more account owners even if they are not endorsed by all payees.
 You authorize us to supply missing endorsements of any owners if we choose.
-If a check, draft, or item that is payable to two (2) or more persons is ambiguous as to whether it is payable to either or both, we may process the check, draft, or item as though it is payable to either person.
+If a check, draft, or item that is payable to two or more persons is ambiguous as to whether it is payable to either or both, we may process the check, draft, or item as though it is payable to either person.
 If an insurance, government, or other check or draft requires an endorsement, we may require endorsement as set forth on the item.
 Endorsements must be made on the back of the check or draft within 1½ inches of the top edge, although we may accept endorsements outside this space.
 However, any loss we incur from a delay or processing error resulting from an irregular endorsement or other markings by you or any prior endorser will be your responsibility.
+If we offer a remote deposit capture service and you have been approved to use the service to make deposits to your account, you agree that, prior to transmitting check or draft images, you will restrictively endorse each original check or draft in accordance with any other agreement with us that governs this service.

 b.
 Collection of Items.
 We act only as your agent and we are not responsible for handling items for deposit or collection beyond the exercise of ordinary care.
-We are not liable for the negligence of any correspondent or for loss in transit, and each correspondent will only be liable for its own negligence.
+We are not liable for the loss of an item in transit or the negligence of any correspondent.
+Each correspondent will only be liable for its own negligence.
 We may send any item for collection.
 Items drawn on an institution located outside the United States are handled on a collection basis only.
 You waive any notice of nonpayment, dishonor, or protest regarding items we purchase or receive for credit or collection to your account.
 We reserve the right to pursue collection of previously dishonored items at any time, including giving a payor financial institution extra time beyond any midnight deadline limits.

 c.
 Restrictive Legends.
 Some checks and drafts contain restrictive legends or similar limitations on the front of the item.
 Examples of restrictive legends include “two signatures required,” “void after 60 days,” and “not valid over $500.00.”
 We are not liable for payment of any check or draft contrary to a restrictive legend or other limitation contained in or on the item unless we have specifically agreed in writing to the restriction or limitation.

 d.
 Final Payment.
-All items or Automated Clearing House (ACH) transfers credited to your account are provisional until we receive final payment.
-If final payment is not received, we may charge your account for the amount of such items or ACH transfers and impose a return item charge on your account.
+All checks, drafts, automated clearinghouse (ACH) transfers or other items credited to your account are provisional until we receive final payment.
+If final payment is not received, we may charge your account for the amount of such items and impose a returned item fee on your account.
 Any collection fees we incur may be charged to your account.
 We reserve the right to refuse or return any item or funds transfer.

 e.
 Direct Deposits.
-We may offer preauthorized deposits (e.g., payroll checks, Social Security or retirement checks, or other government checks) or preauthorized transfers from other accounts.
-You must authorize direct deposits or preauthorized transfers by filling out a separate form.
-You must notify us at least 30 days in advance to cancel or change a direct deposit or transfer option.
+We may offer direct deposit services, including preauthorized deposits (e.g., payroll checks, Social Security or retirement checks, or other government checks) or preauthorized transfers from other accounts.
+You must authorize direct deposits or preauthorized transfers by completing a separate authorization document.
+You must notify us if you wish to cancel or change a direct deposit or preauthorized transfer.
 If your account is overdrawn, you authorize us to deduct the amount your account is overdrawn from any deposit, including deposits of government payments or benefits.
 If we are required to reimburse the U.S. Government for any benefit payment directly deposited into your account, we may deduct the amount returned from any of your accounts, unless prohibited by law.

 9. Account Access